-- Be a U. S. citizen or permanent resident.
+- Be a U. S. citizen or a permanent resident.

-- Be an undergraduate or a graduate student with at least 2 semesters (4 quarters) of Yoruba language instruction at immediate mid-level or equivalent.
-Submit your transcript that shows evidence.
+- Be an undergraduate or a graduate student with at least 3 semesters of Yoruba instruction at intermediate mid-level or equivalent.
+Submit your transcript as a proof.

-- Submit two letters of recommendation, one of which must be from one of your Yoruba instructors.
+- Submit two letters of recommendation, one of which must be from your Yoruba instructor.

-- A committee of Yoruba specialists drawn from universities across the U. S. will read applications, interview applicants, and select only those who fulfill 1, 2, 3, and 4 under “ELIGIBILITY” above and demonstrate competence at the time of their interview.
+- The Selection Committee of Yoruba specialists drawn from universities across the U. S. will read each application, interview applicants, and select only those who fulfill the requirements under “ELIGIBILITY” listed above and demonstrate competence in an interview.
 By April 15, each successful applicant will receive an acceptance letter and additional information.